OpenAI's $110 billion funding pushes its valuation to $840 billion with backing from Amazon, Nvidia, SoftBank | Company Business News

 “We have raised a $110 billion round of funding from Amazon, NVIDIA, and SoftBank.
 We are grateful for the support from our partners, and have a lot of work to do to bring you the tools you deserve,” Altman wrote in a X (formerly Twitter) post on Friday.

-Big Tech companies and deep-pocketed investors such as SoftBank are racing to ink partnerships with OpenAI, which is spending heavily on building data centers.
+Big Tech companies and deep-pocketed investors such as SoftBank are racing to ink partnerships with OpenAI, which is spending heavily on building data centers, the news agency said.

 By tightening ties with the AI startup, these investors are betting they can secure preferential access to cutting-edge AI models and infrastructure, a potential competitive edge in the increasingly crowded AI race.